 Is "Word-of-Mouth" Advertising?

 Marketers are intrigued by the power of word-of-mouth.
 As a form of communication, it can have desired qualities that marketers covet, including strong credibility, high audience attention levels, and friendly audience reception.
-It features open-ended conversation with questions and answers about the product, psychological incentives to purchase, memorability, efficiency and frequency.
+It features open-ended conversations with questions and answers about the product, the psychological incentives to purchase, and its memorability, efficiency and frequency.